I am providing telehealth services at this time.

 I am passionate about helping those struggling with self-criticism, shame, and guilt to develop kindness towards themselves, build connections with others, and live their life with direction and meaning.
 Although it may be difficult to imagine these changes, it is very much possible.

 My practice draws from Acceptance and Commitment Therapy (ACT) and compassion-focused approaches, which are supported by scientific research in helping with self-criticism, shame, depression, anxiety, and trauma reactions such as PTSD.
 In these newer cognitive-behavioral approaches, you and I will work collaboratively to help you experience these thoughts and emotions in a way that is less painful and cultivate kindness and compassion for yourself.
 You will also be encouraged to reflect on what is truly important to you.
 I find that when people are able to do the things that are meaningful to them, they become more confident in themselves and are happier.
 My hope in our work together is that you would be in a place where shame and self-criticism are not holding you back and you feel free to do the things you care most about.

-I also treat PTSD and anxiety disorders (generalized anxiety, social anxiety, OCD, and phobias).
+I also treat PTSD and anxiety disorders (generalized anxiety, social anxiety, and trichotillomania).
 As well, I can help those who are struggling with not knowing which culture(s) to which they belong.

 My orientation is grounded in cognitive-behavioral and compassion-based approaches, including Acceptance and Commitment Therapy and Prolonged Exposure.

 Ages: Work with adults only (ages 18+)

 Supervisor: I am currently a board-approved psychology resident and seeking licensure.
 I currently work under the licenses of Drs.
 Jason Luoma, Ph.D. and Victoria Follette, Ph.D.